luzhuomi/scalangj/scala3migration.md

 For all the test classes, I changed the `FunSuite` to `funsuite.AnyFunSuite` and `Matchers` to `matchers.should.Matchers`.
 After these changes, I was able to run `migrateSyntax scalangj` successfully.

 However, I was not able to run `migrateTypes scalangj` as the tool stated that the project could not be compiled.
 After changing the scalaVersion in `build.sbt` to 3.2.2, I discovered that there were multiple instances in `Parser.scala` where the compiler was unable to interpret the types, which mostly occurred in lambda parameters.
 One of the errors (in Line 868) occurred due to the case classes `TypeMethodCall` and `ClassMethodCall` not having the method `apply` being called.
 Warnings were also raised over other instanced where `apply` was not being called.
+Instead of explicitly calling `apply`, I instead wrote lambda functions as advised by Prof Kenny.

 There was also a warning in Line 35 where the case Success(_, _) would not be caught.
 This was fixed by removing the `if !rest.atEnd` portion of the second case.

 ## Fixed Issues
 ### TestParser13 fails